 The south facing roofs of many of the passive solar houses held installations of photo voltaic panels.
 Together they generate 7000 kWh per year which is more energy than the houses need for their own energy requirements, making this an 'energy plus' project.

 The 'Young and Old' multigenerational residential project offered wheelchair access as well as energy generation to meet the needs of residents.
 The ISIS passive apartment project offered the 14 families who live there innovative solar heating and ventilation systems.

 Perhaps the most dramatic and idiosyncratic project was another Disch project, the Heliotrope House.
 A surplus energy prototype, utilizing a sun following solar array, it now serves as a residential, studio and experimental building.

 Our new friends, Heidrun and Walter, joined a Vauban co-housing group and together, the group built their apartment block.
 Visiting one evening for dinner, we learned that they don't have a car and use bikes to go everywhere, seldom riding the tram and using a car share program when they (occasionally) need a car.
 They feel good about their decision to live in Vauban.
 Heidrun told us, "There are many highly educated people and comparable few poor.
 People tend to be open-minded and interested in social developments.
 This is not how life is in Germany in general.
 We are living on a sort of island.
 But to be honest – we don't mind, we like this island."

 We guess that Vauban may be a bit of an island but it is also a grand experiment in living well with a smaller footprint.
 There is plenty to learn here!

-Click here to return to our Linkages page
+Click here to return to our 'Actions We Have Found That are Making a Difference' page